 - Follow the voice instructions from your Echo device to complete the setup.

-Note that you must have pop-ups enabled on your browser.
+Note: You must have pop-ups enabled on your browser.

 - Click the Authorize button.